lennardv2/hey-chatgpt-cli/README.md

 Hey is a powerful chatbot for the command line that uses ChatGPT to generate commands based on natural language input.

-## Features
+## Features  🚀
-- 💬 Question to command
+- ❓ Question to command
+- 📤 Send output of command back to chatgpt
 - 🔄 Lets you run multiple commands (always asks and shows you the command)
-- ⚠️ Tags it as dangerous if needed
+- ⚠ Tags it as dangerous if needed
 - ⬆️ Lets you go arrow up for command history
 - 🔍 Cmd+r to search through command history
 - 💬 Chat mode, just acts more like a normal chat gpt session